dpa-newslab/livebridge/docs/source/control.rst

 Sources
 -------

-A block for a source consists of parameter for the source and one or multiple **targets:** blocks.
+A block for a source consists of parameter for the source and one or multiple **targets** blocks.

 Targets
 -------